jwplayer/jwplayer/CONTRIBUTING.md

 To get your repo up and running, please refer to BUILDING.md.

 #### First Timers
 If you've never contributed before, don't worry - we'll do the best we can to help you throughout the process.
 Unsure of where to begin?
-Check out our [begginer bugs](https://github.com/jwplayer/jwplayer/labels/beginner), or refer to the Questions/Discussions section and drop us a line.
+Check out our [beginner bugs](https://github.com/jwplayer/jwplayer/labels/beginner), or refer to the Questions/Discussions section and drop us a line.

 #### General Guidelines
 While far from comprehensive, following these guidelines will get the easy stuff out of the way and speed the process along.
 In addition, please include a good description of what you've changed and why you've changed it.